Mobile Suit Gundam: Cucuruz Doan's Island: Release

 Upon its release, the film made 300 million yen in Japan.
 It debuted third on its first weekend, reaching 400 million yen.
 It ended with 1.08 billion yen by the end of August.
 While the film was licensed by Crunchyroll for an English release, its debut in the United Kingdom was postponed for unspecified reasons.

-The film's Blu-ray and DVD will be released in Japan on November 25, 2022.
+The film's Blu-ray and DVD was released in Japan on November 25, 2022.
 The limited edition includes the film's official soundtrack.

 Reception

 Anime News Network praised the movie for the focus on Amuro's character arc and modern themes without removing the original aspects of the franchise.
 Asian Anime Pulse also commented on the film positively for its handling of drama and animation, believing newcomers might enjoy it.
 The Japan Times commented that every viewer would be concerned by Amuro's safety due to how the main plot has him surviving the encounter from the original TV series but still felt returning fans would enjoy the story and how the disciplinary actions performed in White Base are contested.